Chapter 5501:2-7 Incentive/Disincentive Contract

 (B) That departmental review times for matters pertaining to the incentive/disincentive phases be included in each incentive/disincentive contract.
 Further, by specific delegation, he shall provide the contractor with expeditious decisions on all other incentive/disincentive matters.

-(C) That no extensions of time be granted, for delays in material deliveries unless such delays are industry wide, for labor strikes unless such strikes are area wide and for inclement weather except in cases of area wide flooding, blizzard conditions or significant wind or tornado damages.
+(C) That no extensions of time be granted, for delays in material deliveries unless such delays are industry wide, for labor strikes unless such strikes are area wide and for inclement weather unless the number of days lost due to weather conditions exceeds that which is normally anticipated for the contract period.
 Extensions of time for incentive/disincentive phases of work may be granted for increases in bid item quantities which exceed the limits set out in section 5525.14 of the Revised Code and for work not originally contemplated by the contract, provided controlling items of work on the approved schedule are affected and every effort has been made by the department and the contractor to absorb the additional work into the original incentive/disincentive contract schedules.